Azure/azure-powershell/src/Compute/Compute/help/Get-AzVMADDomainExtension.md

 ```

 ## DESCRIPTION
-The **Get-AzVMADDomainExtension** cmdlet gets information about the specified Microsoft Entra ID \(AD) domain extension.
+The **Get-AzVMADDomainExtension** cmdlet gets information about the specified Microsoft Entra ID extension.

 ## EXAMPLES